 The District shall establish work schedules for all bargaining unit members.
-Employees assigned to shifts of twenty-four (24) hours shall be scheduled to commence work at 0645 hours and end the next day at 0645 hours.
+Employees assigned to shifts of twenty-four (24) hours shall be scheduled to commence work at 0700 hours and end the next day at 0700 hours.
 The on-duty shift shall be followed by forty-eight (48) hours of scheduled off duty time, which may be impacted by voluntary or mandatory overtime assignments.
 The District retains the right to schedule employees to 40-hour daytime work weeks as deemed appropriate by the District.
-However, any employee affected by the change in schedule will be given at least 30 days notice, absent an emergency and not including those members assigned as "floaters".
+However, any employee affected by the change in schedule will be given at least thirty (30) days' notice, absent an emergency and not including those employees assigned as "floaters".

-On Sundays and holidays listed in this Agreement, the on-duty employees' work schedule will be modified so that upon the completion of scheduled non-emergency duties, the employees will be considered on down time subject to responding to emergency and other service calls and training and other community events as assigned by the Fire Chief or his designee.
+On weekends and holidays listed in this Agreement, the on-duty employees' work schedule will be modified so that upon the completion of scheduled non-emergency duties, the employees will be considered on downtime subject to responding to emergency and other service calls and training and other community events as assigned by the Fire Chief or their designee.